UWNetworksLab/uProxy-p2p/WHATS_WHAT_README.md

  * `.gitignore` what git should ignore
  * `.bowerrc` tells bower where to put files
  * `.travis.yml` Travis auto-testing
+* `tools` directory contains some typescript and javascript to help Grunt.

 Source code
  * `src` holds all source code; no compiled files.